"Can you give tips on how to stay connected when you feel irritable? I'm not yelling, but I’m not as respectful as I think I should be." – Katherine

 a sign that you need some help.
 Your job is to be the grown-up in the situation and give yourself that help!
 (As opposed to taking your upset out on

 someone else.)
 That starts with giving yourself some nurturing.
+Start by speaking tenderly to yourself, reassuring yourself.

 3. Just be with yourself for a few moments.